emilirol/idg1292-2024-oblig3-group08/README_oblig3.md

 ### Animations
 The elements are animated both inside the svg elements and in the css code.
 We are using @keyframes and SMIL animation.
 Our plasticbag is animated with SMIL.

+## Accessebility
+For a more accessible web page, the animation on the waves can be turned of with @media query in the web browser.
+For people availeble for seasickness, turning off the animations can ease the feeling of seasickness.